 Compensation

 The context for farmer involvement in research can vary widely (Toffolini and Jeuffroy 2022; Jackson-Smith and Veisi 2023).
 The research goals, decision-making authority, degree of communication, and participant selection criteria are examples of factors used to describe the typology of collaborations (CITE).
 While much work has been done to describe collaboration contexts, the topic of compensation within those collaborations is less widely discussed.
 To our knowledge there are few studies looking at mechanisms for compensation, and even fewer exploring how those mechanisms influence collaboration dynamics.
-This omission is problematic; farmers should always be compensated, and the form this compensation takes is particularly germane to the topic of power.
+This omission is problematic; research participants should always be compensated, and the form this compensation takes is particularly germane to the topic of power.

 In many on-farm research arrangements, farmers are compensated by ‘the experience and knowledge gained from the activities,’ ‘access to research findings,’ ‘better productivity’,